Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Add a network ACL rule to the subnet of the EC2 instances to block outgoing connections on port 443.
 - [ ] Apply an SCP on the AWS account to allow the S3 actions only if the values of the aws:ResourceOrgID and aws:PrincipalOrgID condition keys match the company's values.

 ### A company that operates in a hybrid cloud environment must meet strict compliance requirements.
 The company wants to create a report that includes evidence from on-premises workloads alongside evidence from AWS resources.
-A security engineer must implement a solution to collect, review, and manage the evidence to demonstrate compliance.
-With company policy.
+A security engineer must implement a solution to collect, review, and manage the evidence to demonstrate compliance with company policy.
 Which solution will meet these requirements?

 - [ ] Create an assessment in AWS Audit Manager from a prebuilt framework or a custom framework.
 Upload manual evidence from the on-premises workloads.
 Add the evidence to the assessment.
 Generate an assessment report after Audit Manager collects the necessary evidence from the AWS resources.
 - [ ] Install the Amazon CloudWatch agent on the on-premises workloads.
 Use AWS Config to deploy a conformance pack from a sample conformance pack template or a custom YAML template.
 Generate an assessment report after AWS Config identifies noncompliant workloads and resources.
 - [x] Set up the appropriate security standard in AWS Security Hub.
 Upload manual evidence from the on-premises workloads.
 Wait for Security Hub to collect the evidence from the AWS resources.
 Download the list of controls as a .csv file.
 - [ ] Install the Amazon CloudWatch agent on the on-premises workloads.
 Create a CloudWatch dashboard to monitor the on-premises workloads and the AWS resources.
-Run a query on the.
-Workloads and resources.
+Run a query on the workloads and resources.
 Download the results.

 ### A company's security team has defined a set of AWS Config rules that must be enforced globally in all AWS accounts the company owns.
 What should be done to provide a consolidated compliance overview for the security team?